 It’s not unusual for the whole Hulu service to go down or for it to go down just for specific users.
-Before you try some at-home fixes, make sure the problem isn’t out of your hands and in the hands of Hulu technicians.
-An excellent site to check for outages is DownDetector.com.
-While there, you can check out a live outage map and read complaints from other viewers.
-A quick search for #huludown or #hulu on Twitter will often let you know if there are problems in a pinch, too.
+Before you try some at-home streaming fixes, make sure the problem isn’t out of your hands and in the hands of

 If you’re now sure that you don’t have a problem caused by Hulu, you can try some at-home remedies.
-Try these out— and if one doesn’t work, move on to the next until you find something that works..
+Here are some steps that have worked for us before, and if one doesn’t work for you, keep going down the list to see if the next tip will help.

-Step 1: Close the app on whatever device you’re using and restart it.
+Step 1: Completely close the Hulu app on your streaming device and reopen it.

 Step 2: Restart your device.

 Step 3: Try resetting your router.
 If you don’t know how, here’s our simple guide to resetting a router.

 Step 4: Make sure you have the latest version of the Hulu app.
 Go to your device's app store and see if there’s an update or newer version available for download.

 Step 5: Uninstall the app and reinstall it.

 Step 6: Remove your device or console from your account and re-add it.

 Step 7: Check that VPN or proxy services are switched off (for U.S. customers).